-- An Attendance Policy (CC-91-001), shall apply to all advisory bodies.
-Provisions of this policy are listed below. - A compilation of attendance will be submitted to the City Council at least annually listing absences for all commissions/committee members. - Absences, which result in attendance at less than two-thirds of their meetings during the calendar year, will be reported to the City Council and may result in replacement of the member by the City Council. - Any member who feels that unique circumstances have led to numerous absences can appeal directly to the City Council for a waiver of this policy or to obtain a leave of absence. - While it is expected that members be present at all meetings, the chair and staff liaison should be notified if a member knows in advance that he/she will be absent. - When reviewing commissioners for reappointment, overall attendance at full commission meetings will be given significant consideration.
+- A compilation of attendance will be submitted to the City Council at least annually listing absences for all commissions/committee members. - Absences, which result in attendance at less than two-thirds of their meetings during the calendar year, will be reported to the City Council and may result in replacement of the member by the City Council. - Any member who feels that unique circumstances have led to numerous absences can appeal directly to the City Council for a waiver of this policy or to obtain a leave of absence. - While it is expected that members be present at all meetings, the chair and staff liaison should be notified if a member knows in advance that they will be absent. - When reviewing commissioners for reappointment, overall attendance at full commission meetings will be given significant consideration.